 Recording Service can remove a DomainParticipant from the system when its certificate has been revoked.
-Use RTI Security Plugins to specify a CRL (certificate revocation list) file to track via the authentication.crl property; when the authentication.crl_file_poll_period.millisec property is configured in Security Plugins, Recording Service can banish revoked participants by checking the CRL file periodically.
+Use SECURITY PLUGINS to specify a CRL (certificate revocation list) file to track via the authentication. crl property; when the files_poll_interval property is configured in SECURITY PLUGINS, Recording Service can banish revoked participants by checking the CRL file periodically.
 For more information, see Properties for Configuring Authentication in the RTI Security Plugins User's Manual.
 The following example XML configuration file uses a CRL file to enable Recording Service to remove participants with revoked certificates.